A classification of complex rank 3 vector bundles on complex projective 5-space: Introduction

 Theorem~\ref{classification} says that, if $a_1,a_2,a_3$ satisfy $S_5$, $a_1\equiv 0 \pmod 3$, and $a_2\equiv 0\pmod 3$, then the set of complex rank $3$ topological vector bundles on $\CP^5$ with $i$-th Chern class $a_i$ is a torsor for $\Z/3$.
-The goal of the rest of the paper is to trivialize this torsor via a bundle invariant.
+The main goal of the rest of the paper is to trivialize this torsor via a bundle invariant.
 To explain our approach to defining such an invariant for rank $3$ bundles on $\CP^5$, we discuss the $\alpha$-invariant of rank $2$ bundles on $\CP^3$ in greater detail.

 The Atiyah--Rees invariant $\alpha$ is initially defined for rank $2$ bundles with $c_1 = 0$.
-Such bundles are classified by maps to $BSU(2)$, allowing an invariant to be defined via a universal class in the generalized cohomology of $BSU(2)$ rather than $BU(2)$.
-Atiyah and Rees give a class $\alpha\in KO^{4}(BSU(2))$, where $KO$ denotes real $K$-theory.
-They define the $\alpha$-invariant of $V\: \CP^3 \to BSU(2)$ as where $V^*$ is pullback with respect to $V$ and $p_*\: KO^*(\CP^3)\to \KO^{*-6}(\text{point})$ is the $KO$-theory pushforward for the spin manifold $\CP^3$.
+Such bundles are classified by maps to $BSU{ }(2)$, allowing an invariant to be defined via a universal class in the generalized cohomology of $BSU{ }(2)$ rather than $BU{ }(2)$.
+Atiyah and Rees give a class $\alpha\in KO^{4}(BSU{ }(2))$, where $KO$ denotes real $K$-theory.
+They define the $\alpha$-invariant of $V\: \CP^3 \to BSU{ }(2)$ as where $V^*$ is pullback with respect to $V$ and $p_*\: KO^*(\CP^3)\to \KO^{*-6}(\text{point})$ is the $KO$-theory pushforward for the spin manifold $\CP^3$.
 They extend $\alpha$ to bundles with $c_1(V)\equiv 0 \pmod 2$ by

 Alternatively, the Atiyah--Rees invariant can be rephrased as a {\em twisted characteristic class}.
 Recall that, given a virtual bundle $W$ over a space $X$, the Thom spectrum of $X$ with respect to $W$, written $\Th{X}{W}$, can be viewed as a twisted version of the suspension spectrum $\suspp X$.
 By a twisted characteristic class, we will mean a class in some generalized cohomology of a Thom spectrum over a classifying space.
+Let $\gamma_2$ denote the universal bundle on $BU(2)$.
+One can show that there is a class which extends $\alpha$ in a precise sense.
+Given any rank $2$ vector bundle on $\CP^3$, the pullback of $\tilde \alpha$ gives a class